smartsupp/openapi-client/README.md

 **Project in progress**.

-Best way to start is look on generated client [petstore](./examples/petstore).
+Best way to start is look on generated [petstore client](./examples/petstore/client-typescript).

 ## Motivation